argilla-io/argilla/docs/_source/community/contributing.md

 # Contributor Documentation <!-- omit in toc -->

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected within our most recent version of  [Argilla](https://github.com/argilla-io/argilla) 🤩.
+Any contribution you make will be reflected in our most recent version of [Argilla](https://github.com/argilla-io/argilla) 🤩.

 Read our [Code of Conduct](https://github.com/argilla-io/argilla/blob/develop/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.